OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-57.md

 I have seen his ways, but I will heal him; I will guide him and restore comfort to him and to his mourners,

 ## Isaiah 57:19
-creating praise on their lips.
+bringing forth praise on their lips.
 Peace, peace, to those far and near,” says the Lord.
 “And I will heal them.”

 ## Isaiah 57:20
 But the wicked are like the tossing sea, which cannot rest, whose waters cast up mire and mud.